 Names Tala and Malhar make you think of places with some musical legacy but here lies the architectural heritage of the Chhattisgarh region.
 This particular place around the meeting point of Maniyari and Shivnath rivers seems to be dominated by the Shaivites.
 Though the region as a whole is dominated by the legends of Ramayana.
 We were told that Tala, in particular, is known for Tantric practices.
 Here are two temples of Devrani Jethani.

 Temple of Devrani Jethani, Bilaspur

 There are remains of two ancient temples here.
-Both lie at a distance of few meters from each other and are popularly known as Devrani Jethani temples.
+Both lie at a distance of a few meters from each other and are popularly known as Devrani Jethani temples.
 Legend is that they were built for the wives of two royal brothers.

 The Jethani or the Elder sister-in-law temple has completely fallen.
-Stones that would have stood as temple once are now piled upon one another with their carvings peeping out at various angles.
+Stones that would have stood as the temple once are now piled upon one another with their carvings peeping out at various angles.
 You can see the elephants that would have been at the entrance.
 You can see the carved pillars that would have supported the ceiling.
 And you can see the ceiling itself has fallen for the gravity.

 There are panels showing dancing men with disproportionately short legs as is the Ganesha figure lying outside the temple.
 Most of the stones here have been randomly put together and you cannot be sure if they all belonged to the same temple.
 The temple plan seems to be such that with every step you go higher, placing the Garbh-Griha or the Sanctum Sanctorum at the highest point.
 It is difficult to guess from the remains the kind of Shikhara or superstructures the temples would have had.
 But from the location – between Orissa and Khajuraho it can be inferred that it must be in Nagar style.